audioxide/data/data/posts/20190710-reviews-the-cure-disintegration.md

   towards the end, there's certainly nothing bad here.
 An excellent album that's stood the test of time.
 week: 200
+blurb: It’s like Frankenstein in a dinner jacket.
+Gothic synth rock sounds like a recipe for disaster, but it sounds delicious when The Cure does it.
 ---
 author: André
 review: >-